-Should any of the following actions occur after the application has been submitted and prior to approval by AHFA, the application will terminate:
+Should any of the following actions occur after the application has been submitted and prior to approval by AHFA, the application will terminate unless otherwise provided below:

 - 1.)
 Site change or alteration of any kind; - 2.)
 Change in ownership--a change in the parties involved in the ownership entity (e.g., addition of a new general partner/member or removal of an existing general partner/member); - 3.)
 Change in syndication structure--a change in the role of the syndicator or in the distribution of allocated funds to others through syndication as stated in the application without prior written consent of AHFA; - 4.)
-Change in unit design, square footage, unit mix, number of units, number of buildings, etc. (unless changes are required by local regulatory codes); - 5.)
+Change in unit design, square footage, unit mix, number of units, number of buildings, etc. (unless changes are required by a local regulatory authority and/or codes); - 5.)
 Change in the general contractor; - 6.)
 Change in the management company; - 7.)
 Change in the architect; - 8.)
-Instances of excessive, flagrant or uncorrected (within the time required by AHFA) non-compliance on applicant's existing projects; - 9.)
-Any development team member (listed in the application) who has instances of excessive, flagrant or uncorrected (within the time required by AHFA) non-compliance within the timeframe provided by AHFA, Housing Credit, HOME, Exchange, TCAP or Multifamily Housing Revenue Bond regulations on existing projects; - 10.)
+If AHFA receives a determination from a Federal, State or local regulatory authority or agency of significant or uncorrected non-compliance on applicant's non-AHFA existing projects, AHFA may terminate the application; - 9.)
+Any development team member (listed in the application) who has instances of excessive, flagrant or uncorrected non-compliance within the timeframe provided by AHFA, Housing Credit, HOME, Exchange, TCAP or Multifamily Housing Revenue Bond regulations on existing projects; - 10.)
 Any development team member listed in the application who is presently debarred, suspended, proposed for debarment or suspension, declared ineligible or voluntarily excluded from any transactions or construction projects involving the use of federal funds or Housing Credits; - 11.)
 Applicant has a project that goes into foreclosure or has been foreclosed within the last ten (10) years; - 12.)
 Any material adverse change relating to the project or owner.
 AHFA will determine whether the change(s) is material and/or adverse in its sole discretion and further reserves the right to terminate an application; - 13.)
-An applicant having a single project which received a reservation letter for Housing Credits and/or HOME Commitment/Written Agreement in 2012, 2013, or 2014 which is neither complete nor has reached 90% occupancy at the time of application, The applicant may joint venture with a partner who has a completed AHFA project which has reached 90% occupancy, (projects funded with HOPE VI, Replacement Housing Factor funds, and Capital Fund Program funds are exempt from this requirement); - 14.)
+An applicant having a single project which received a reservation letter for Housing Credits and/or HOME Commitment/Written Agreement in 2013, 2014, or 2015 which is neither complete nor has reached 90% occupancy at the time of

+- application.
+Projects funded with HUD Replacement Housing Factor funds and Capital Fund Program funds are exempt from this requirement; - 14.)
 Applicant (including all development team members listed in the application) has any outstanding fees due to AHFA on other projects; and - 15.)
 If Housing Credits are combined with HOME funds and the Environmental Site Assessment review by AHFA (or AHFA's consultant) identifies any unsatisfactory environmental condition that the applicant (or any owner of applicant) should have known about or failed to investigate fully prior to application submission.